-These courses also cover material that integrates two or more areas of disciplinespecific knowledge.
+^{} Some courses cover material that integrates two or more areas of discipline-specific knowledge.

-To address the topic of History and Systems of Psychology, the department offers a selfpaced, online course that may be accessed at any time, but must be completed before the beginning of the second year of graduate studies at the University of Miami.
+To address the topic of History and Systems of Psychology, the department offers a self-paced, online course that may be accessed at any time, but must be completed before the beginning of the second year of graduate studies at the University of Miami.
 The course consists of six modules covering key topics in history and systems of psychology.
-APPENDIX K contains a description of the syllabus and procedures for enrolling in the online self-paced course.
+Appendix E contains a description of the syllabus and procedures for enrolling in the online self-paced course.